dk14/marlowe-wolfram-webdoc/README.md

 Website is using bitcoinjs-lib and experimental cryptography, so use cryptographic tooling for educational purposes only and rely on audited implementations of Schnorr adaptor points.

-Note for Wolfram: CORS-proxy won't be needed if served from wolfram.com domain or any other in wolfram's Aloow-Origin policy.
+Note for Wolfram: CORS-proxy won't be needed if served from wolfram.com domain or any other in wolfram's Allow-Origin policy.
 App-id likely won't be needed either.